FuzzyBunnys/FusorResearchReading/index.md

 - [The Decadent Society](https://amzn.to/3eLgEkE) - Ross Douthat - An essay about America and why she is the way she is right now.
 Probably best read in conjunction with Tyler Cowen's complacent class.
 Many comparisons to Rome and its fall from grace.
 Perhaps the best explanation of the current navel gazing American politics seems to be engaged in.
 - [The Origins of AIDS](https://amzn.to/2RjLzLV) - Jacques Pepin - When is a plague man-made and when is it not?
 A very thorough investigation into the origins of a slow burning disease.
 The construction of railways, hunting for game meat, poorly sterilized needles in public health campaigns, it's all in here.
 Very well written and laid out.
 - [Everyday Technology](https://amzn.to/3eKPLgv) - David Arnold - Technology often means large projects to people.
 Think Apollo or the Manhattan Project, but in terms of day to day life it's often much more basic objects that create enduring change.
 We can no longer put a man on the moon, but everyone has a television in their house.
 This book looks at technological change in India through implements like the typewriter and sewing machine, very much worth reading to shift one's perspective on what real innovation for society looks like.
-- [Cathedral Forge and Waterwheel](https://amzn.to/3ht7evQ) - Frances and Joseph Gies -
+- [Cathedral Forge and Waterwheel](https://amzn.to/3ht7evQ) - Frances and Joseph Gies - After the collapse of Greece and Rome, and the passage of the Dark Ages, how did technology progress during the middle ages?
+The magnificent cathedrals of Europe show there was clearly some work ongoing, and the suits of armour of knights show a different type of technology.
+Lots of fascinating tidbits about guilds, and how things were passed from generation to generation.
 - [Inviting Disaster - Lessons from the Edge of Technology](https://amzn.to/3w4fB56) - James R. Chiles -
 - [The Glass Cage](https://amzn.to/3og3fUE) - Nicholas Carr -
 - [Why Most Things Fail](https://amzn.to/33QtNlX) - Paul Ormerod -